Daniel-GabrielN/CoreMigrationsWebApi/README.md

 # CoreMigrationsWebApi
-###A ASP.NET Core Web API with EF Migrations and SQL Server on Ubuntu/Mint
+#### An ASP.NET Core Web API with EF Migrations and SQL Server on Ubuntu/Mint
 This is a tutorial on how to start developing Web APIs with EF Migrations on Ubuntu/Linux Mint using SQL Server.
 This project also works on Windows, just need to update the connection string.

 First install .Net Core: